 Immediate Symptoms

 Immediately following a head injury, several symptoms can indicate a concussion.
 These symptoms vary from person to person, and not everyone experiences all of them.
 Common immediate symptoms include headaches, pressure in your head, temporary loss of consciousness, confusion or a foggy feeling, and amnesia surrounding the event.
 It’s like a short circuit in your brain—things might not be working quite right.
-You might also experience dizziness, ringing in your ears, nausea or vomiting, slurred speech, and delayed responses to questions.
-You might simply appear dazed.
+You might also experience dizziness, ringing in your ears, nausea or vomiting, balance difficulties, and delayed responses to questions.
+You might simply appear dazed to those around you.
 If you notice any of these signs after a head injury, seek immediate attention.
 For a helpful guide on initial steps, check out what to do after a concussion.

 Delayed Symptoms

 Sometimes, concussion symptoms don’t appear right away.
 They can emerge hours or even days after the initial injury.
-These delayed symptoms can include difficulty concentrating, memory problems, irritability and other personality changes, sensitivity to light and noise, sleep disturbances, and even psychological adjustment problems and depression.
-If you’re experiencing cognitive challenges, understanding memory problems after a concussion can be particularly helpful.
-Additionally, some individuals experience changes in their sense of taste and smell.
+These delayed symptoms can include difficulty concentrating, memory problems, irritability and other emotional changes, sensitivity to light and noise, sleep disturbances, and feelings of anxiety and depression or low mood.
 It’s important to remember that a second concussion during the healing process can be especially harmful, so recognizing and addressing these delayed symptoms is vital for a full recovery.
 For further insights into concussion recovery, explore Concussion Hub’s introductory audio guide and the resource on conquering memory problems.

 Get Evaluated After a Suspected Concussion